cycloptux/GiselleBot-Documentation/docs/source/modules/trivia.rst

 | :sub:`\*: Users are not allowed to set a role restriction to roles higher than the highest role they have.`
 | :sub:`\*\*: Users are not allowed to set a target channel to a channel they don't have R/W access to (Read Messages and/or Send Messages).`

+The module also includes a set of "template" commands.
+As an alternative way of starting a trivia (other than initializing a new one with default settings), users can save a trivia template and load it at a later time.
+Trivia templates will be assigned with a new set of IDs ("template IDs") and will not directly be linked to their original trivia game configuration.

+Template commands can be recognized by their ``triviat-`` prefix.

 .. admonition:: Premium

     As shown in the table, premium-enabled servers will have an increased cap of 30 questions and can set an interval for timed trivia games up to 1 week.

+    Additionally, template commands and |bot_prefix|\ triviaexport are only available within Premium-enabled servers.

 |bot_prefix|\ triviacategories
 ------------------------------